GENERAL ASSEMBLY OF NORTH CAROLINA

 (c) The notice required by this section shall be delayed if a law enforcement agency informs the business that notification may impede a criminal investigation or jeopardize national or homeland security, provided that such request is made in writing or the business documents such request contemporaneously in writing, including the name of the law enforcement officer making the request and the officer's law enforcement agency engaged in the investigation.
 The notice required by this section shall be provided without unreasonable delay after the law enforcement agency communicates to the business its determination that notice will no longer impede the investigation or jeopardize national or homeland security.

-description of the type of personal information that was subject to the
+The A description of the type of personal information that was

-description of the general acts of the business to protect the personal
+The A description of the general acts of the business to protect

 (4) A telephone number for the business that the person may call for further information and assistance, if one exists.